jeffblackadar/getting-started-with-mysql/getting-started-with-mysql-using-r-using-dh-box.md

 The tutorial will use the virtual environment [DH Box](http://dhbox.org).
 R, R Studio and the MySQL database are the pieces of software required for this lesson.
 This software is available on DH Box.

 Go to [DH Box](http://dhbox.org) and sign up for an account.
-If you have a different DH Box environt available to you, use that.
+If you have a different DH Box environment available to you, use that.

 ## R
 In their lesson [Basic Text Processing in R](/lessons/basic-text-processing-in-r)[^3], Taylor Arnold and Lauren Tilton provide an excellent summary of the knowledge of R required for this lesson.
 Only basic knowledge of R is assumed.
 Taryn Dewar's lesson ['R Basics with Tabular Data']( /lessons/r-basics-with-tabular-data)[^4]